wniter/demo-example/README.md

  one:
  1.not finish classTest, should handle reflant together.
  2. file
  3. Pattern Method InputStream
+ 4. Collectors Field OutputStream
+5. Charset ByteBuffer

  two:
- stramTest maybe handle with collection
+ stramTest maybe handle with collection Constructor
  three:
  SystemTest refer to gc and so so
  four: